stevegrossi/stevegrossi.github.io/_posts/2017-10-01-quiet-places-to-work-in-indianapolis.md

 While much smaller than the main University Library, the [Ruth Lilly Law Library](https://mckinneylaw.iu.edu/library/) at IUPUI’s McKinney School of Law has become one of my favorite places to work.
 Surrounded by the bound artifacts of centuries of legal scholarship (not to mention law students hard-at-work), I find the Law Library especially encouraging of deep focus and attention.
 The second floor (a quiet floor, with conversation discouraged) is home to a gorgeous reading room (pictured above) with wooden tables and shelves, natural light, and views of downtown.
 The next floor up offers tables and carrels for a more isolated work environment.

-Amenities include restrooms, Wi-Fi, and an outdoor seating area that’s great for eating a bag lunch on a nice day.
+Amenities include restrooms, Wi-Fi, a cafeteria, and an outdoor seating area that’s great for eating a bag lunch on a nice day.

 ## In Sum